STAND-TO! Edition: Wednesday, January 28, 2015

 Wetlands are an integral part of Army installations because they act as reservoirs to protect critical training areas against flood damage and are essential habitat for fish and wildlife that may be threatened and/or endangered.
 Although wetlands comprise only about 3.5 percent of the inland portion of the United States, they provide habitat for one-third of the United States threatened and endangered species; they provide feeding grounds for millions of migratory birds; they are used to harvest billions of dollars worth of fish, shellfish, cranberries, and medicinal plants each year.

 What has the Army done?

-What continued efforts does the Army have planned for the future?
+What does the Army plan to do in the future?